web-tunnel/lite-http-tunnel/README.md

 ### Deploy at public server

 Firstly please deploy this project to your own web host with public internet access.
 The project is just a `Node.js` web server based on `Express.js`.
-So just just deploy as what you do for [deploying Node.js web server](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/deployment).
+So just deploy as what you do for [deploying Node.js web server](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/deployment).

-It is recommended to deploy into Heroku with `Deploy To Heroku` button below:
+You can deploy with Heroku with `Deploy To Heroku` button below:

 [![Deploy To Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)